Analysis of Hebrews: Chapter 7 Cont

 God showed me if you have righteousness, peace and joy, everybody you live with will end up approving you.
 I have that testimony in writing because when I got discharged after five and a half years in the British Army, in my military book—which I still have—in the passage for discharge they graded me in character.
 They have certain official grades and I was graded “exemplary,” which is the highest that they give.
 I never compromised my testimony.
 In fact, with three of my commanding officers at different times I stood and rebuked them, in a sense, to their face.

 One, because I felt the military commanders were not giving the men enough information.
 Then one in Palestine because he said, “You’re ruining your career if you get discharged from the army in this country.”
 He said, “If I knew a way to stop you, I’d do it.”
 I didn’t say anything but I was in charge of my own documents and I could have told him three different ways to stop me, but I didn’t.
 Then there was the commanding officer in the Sudan who—I didn’t intend to get involved in this, but one of my less glorious assignments was in this small military hospital in a desert out in eastern Sudan.
 I was put in charge of the native labor who were responsible for keeping the hospital clean, etc. In charge of the native labor was a Sudani named Ali.
-He was a Moslem.
-They were all Moslems, there weren’t anything but Moslems in the entire area.
+He was a Muslim.
+They were all Muslims, there weren’t anything but Muslims in the entire area.
 Ali was notorious.
 He took a rake-off from the wages of all the men under him.
 He would get drunk, he was a brawler.
-Getting drunk, incidentally, is not permitted by the Moslem religion, but that was another of his sins.
+Getting drunk, incidentally, is not permitted by the Muslim religion, but that was another of his sins.
 Ali and I became friends.
 I didn’t intend to tell this story, it’s going to take a long while.

 The way we established our relationship was rather remarkable.
 He spoke “soldier’s English,” which is, you know, I couldn’t speak it here.
 He’d learned it from British soldiers and so we communicated.
 Then I started to learn Arabic.
 One day I was talking to him and he told me that he believed in Satan.
 I said, “I believe in Satan, too.”
 Believe it or not, that was our point of contact.
 We both believed in Satan.
 Then I prayed for him when he was sick.
 I’d never done that before to anybody, and the Lord healed him.
 He wanted to know more so I got the gospel of John in the King James Version and every day when we met to go over the assignments for the labor I would begin by reading him a short passage from the gospel of John, translating from King James into “soldier’s English” as I went!